mujahid002/Solidity_Challenges/README.md

 # Solidity_Challenges

-I am collecting solidity challenges questions from Calyptus.
-This will be helpful for many Blockchain, Web3, and Solidity Devs.
+Iam collecting solidity challenges questions from Calyptus.This will be helpful for many Blockchain, Deb3, Solidity Devs.

+# Hi, I'm Mujahid! 👋
+A Blockchain Evangelist and Web3 Geek

 ## 🛠 Skills
 Blockchain, Smart Contract Development, Solidity.

-# Hi, I'm Mujahid! 👋
-A Blockchain Evangelist and Web3 Geek
+## Documentation

+=> Coding Questions can be shared into files for example Challenge_1.sol.

+=> The solutions will be shared into this "Readme file".

+=> If you think you have good solution, Please make a PULL REQUEST.

+ Iam happy to read and add into code file or into readme file.

 ## 🔗 Links